tbarnes94/drum-seq-app-for-show/README.md

 # Drum Sequencer App
 ***Written by Tommy Barnes***

+*This is an app I made for a final round interview that I thought turned out pretty well.*

 ![](https://i.imgur.com/bDt2rtG.png)

 This React SPA is my response to the assignment given via email.